Keynote

 Biography

-J. Leon Zhao is a Presidential Chair Professor of Information Systems, Director of Center on Blockchain and Intelligent Technology, Co-head of Information Systems and Operations Management (2022-2026), School of Management and Economics, Chinese University of Hong Kong, Shenzhen.
-He holds a Ph.D. from University of California at Berkeley.
-He was a chair professor at the City University of Hong Kong and Eller Professor at the University of Arizona.
+J. Leon Zhao is a Chair Professor of Information Systems, Director of Center on Blockchain and Intelligent Technology, Founding Co-head of Information Systems and Operations Management (2022-2026), School of Management and Economics, Chinese University of Hong Kong, Shenzhen.
+He holds a Ph.D. from University of California at Berkeley and was a chair professor at the City University of Hong Kong and Eller Professor at the University of Arizona.
 He is a founding co-editor of Financial Innovation, a Springer OpenAccess journal and has co-edited over 20 special issues for academic journals including MIS Quarterly, Information Systems Research, Journal of Operations Management, and Decision Support Systems.
 Dr. Zhao is the founder of International Conference on Smart Finance, a co-founder of China Summer Workshop on Information Management, and has chaired over 30 conferences covering such fields as Information Systems, Service Sciences, FinTech, and Blockchain.
 He received an IBM Faculty Award in 2005, and the Chang Jiang Scholar Chair Professorship first at Tsinghua University in 2009 and then the Chang Jiang Scholar Chair Professorship again at the Chinese University of Hong Kong, Shenzhen in 2022.
 He was selected for the AIS Fellow Award by the Association of Information Systems in 2025.